mohdgazyanii235/mos-git/README.md

-- 📊 I'm currently deepening my expertise in **Machine Learning** and **Software Engineering**, Although my real expertise lie in penetration testing and ethical hacking.
-I used a bug hunter!
+- 📊 I'm currently deepening my expertise in **Machine Learning** and **Software Engineering**, Although my real expertise lies in penetration testing and ethical hacking.
+I used to be a bug hunter!

 - 🤝 I'm on the lookout to collaborate with other **Tech Enthusiasts** in the tech space to develop groundbreaking solutions.